MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 ##  Submitting an extension INF for certification

-For detailed information on how to work with Extension INFs on Hardware Dev Center please see [Working with Extension INFs in the Windows Hardware Dev Center Dashboard](../dashboard/submit-dashboard-extension-inf-files.md)
+For detailed information on how to work with Extension INFs on the Hardware Dev Center, please see [Working with Extension INFs in the Windows Hardware Dev Center Dashboard](../dashboard/submit-dashboard-extension-inf-files.md).

 ## Related topics